 "We spent that semester in the car," Chanda Perry remembered with a laugh.
-"We had moved in with my parents, to provide stability for our kids, but we were always in the car, with blankets and everything."
+"We had moved in with my parents, to provide stability "I've always done a lot of things in the community, and I want to be more engaged.
+I think I could do that through community health."